Master of Philosophy [MPhil]

 Graduates may be eligible for admission to the Doctor of Philosophy.

-There are two streams in the Master of Philosophy.
-All candidates must attend a minimum of 8 hours of research seminars each year at the University and either a University Research Day or a research conference each year.
+- Attendance and participation in a minimum of 8 hours of research seminars at the University and either a University Research Day or a research conference approved by the candidate’s College during each year of candidature.
+Satisfactory completion of these requirements must be certified by the College on the candidate’s annual report.

 - To be eligible for admission an applicant must satisfy the Research Committee that he or she has completed one of the following awards at the University of Divinity to the specified standard, or an equivalent award in divinity or its associated disciplines at another higher education provider recognised by the Academic Board to an equivalent standard: